Information for interested schools and teachers

 - The Programme enables schools to employ a relief teacher to replace the nominated teacher on the Programme.
 Costs for replacement teacher are covered by the Programme.

-- Teachers on the Programme are on leave with pay during Phase One (they continue to be paid by the Government) so that their employment and conditions of service remain the same
+- Teachers on the Programme are on professional development leave during Phase One (they continue to be paid by the Government) so that their employment and conditions of service remain the same (except for some management units or allowances that require the teacher to be teaching students in a school).

 - Formal contracts between the Society, the host organisation, the school and the nominated teacher will be drawn up for the successful applicants.